 “Oh, we were just talking about who the fa-I mean, nothing, just discussing Seraphina’s food choices,” Rose says instead after I give a small shake of my head.
 I tilt my head towards Albus, look down at my stomach and over to him a few times until Rose gets the message.
 Her eyes widen in understanding and she looks between Albus and I frantically.

-I almost groan and slap a hand to my face at how obvious Rose is being.
-Albus is definitely not going to pick up on anything now.
-Why would he notice the weird behavior going on!
+I almost groan and slap a hand to my face at how suspicious Rose is acting.

 “I told you that was good!”
 I say to Rose to distract Albus.
 Rose rolls her eyes at me and drops the topic of the fact that I eat strange things now.

 “Is there something that I should know about?”
 Albus asks, looking between Lily, Rose and I suspiciously.
-We all say no at the same time, which only makes Albus even more suspicious of us.
-Thank God I don’t plan on being an Auror when I’m out of school; I’d be horrible at it.
+We all say no at the same time, which only makes Albus even warier of us.
+Thank God I don’t plan on being an Auror when I’m out of school: I’d be horrible at it.

 “Rose, can Seraphina and I talk to you?”
-Lily says, and without waiting for an answer she grabs Rose by the arm and drags her out of the Great Hall with me following them.
-I thought Lily would stop outside of the Great Hall but she keeps walking past the students walking around the corridor.
+Lily says, and without waiting for an answer she grabs Rose by the arm and drags her out of the Great Hall with me trailing behind them, wishing I had thought to grab more cheesecake.
+I expect Lily to stop outside of the Great Hall but she keeps walking past the students walking around the corridor.
 In no time, we’re standing in front of the Fat Lady and Lily is giving her the password.

 Lily doesn’t stop in the common room, even though it’s empty, but instead drags poor Rose –who’s practically falling over herself trying to keep up with Lily– into my dorm.
 After making sure that none of my other dorm mates are hiding anywhere, Lily shuts the door, locks it and turns to Rose with a businesslike expression on her face.

-“How did this happen!?”
+“How did this happen?”
 Rose finally bursts out, staring at me with wide eyes.
-And there’s the shock that she was missing before.
+And finally I see the shock that she was masking before.

 “Do you want the sarcastic version, the scientific version or just the story of how I ended up like this?”
 I ask.

 “Seraphina, I may not know you personally but I do know what type of person that you are and how you act and this just doesn’t seem like something you would do.
-Why did you get drunk anyway, you’re always so against parties and alcohol.
-I think you’d rather break all of the bones in your body before getting drunk and stupid,” Rose says looking confused.
+Why did you get drunk anyway?
+You’re always so against parties and alcohol.
+I’d think you’d rather break all of the bones in your body before getting drunk and acting stupid,” Rose says, looking confused.
 She’s the only one who’s asked me why I decided to drink, even Lily didn’t question it.
 “And don’t give me some crap about how your mum told you to go out and be social.”

 “I just never realized that you had insecurities like every other girl here,” Lily says.
 What does she mean insecurities, I’m not insecure.
 At least, I don’t think I’m insecure.